skpref/skpref/README.rst

 | Duke     | MI State | 0          | New York, New York |
 +----------+----------+------------+--------------------+

-* *Alternative level data*, are recordings that describe the alternatives, such as the price of a product.
+* *Alternative level data*, are records that describe each of the options, such as the price of a product.
-  This generally contains information that varies by alternative, but for the same alternative would be constant across different decisions, for example, different shoppers facing the same price for the same product.
+  This generally contains information that varies by each option, but for the same option would be constant across different decisions, for example, different shoppers facing the same price for the same product.

 +--------------------------------------------------+